goldstargloww/minecraft-css/README.md

 you can see how it looks [here](https://goldstargloww.github.io/minecraft-css/)!

-feel free to use this! i made it because nobody had already. just grab the `minecraft.css` file and you're all set :>
+feel free to use this! i made it because nobody had already. just grab the `minecraft.css` file as well as the fonts and you're all set :>

 ## what's going on with the colors?